MangaManagerORG/Manga-Manager/README.md

 #### Overwrite: YES

 ~~~~
-This will search for an image named 001.ext and will replace it with the new cover.
+This will search for the first image and will back it up as OldCover_001.ext.bk and delete it
-The cover will end up named 001.ext.
-The already existing file will be named OldCover_001.ext.bk
+Then, the script will create a file named 000000.ext with the new cover
 ~~~~

 #### Overwrite: NO
 ~~~~
-This will create a file named 0000.ext.
+This will create a file named 000000.ext.
 If there is already an image named that, it will be renamed to OldCover_0000.ext.bk
 ~~~~

+#### To delete cover:
+I click "Delete covers" and select the files which I want to remove the images from.
+They will be added to the queue and will be marked with a recycle bin image that says DELETE.

 #### How I personally use this tool:

 ~~~~
 The first thing I do is locate the cover images I am going to use.
 And name them after the volume they are from

+Then i press 'Delete cover' and proceed to select all images whom i want their cover removed.

 After that I click the button to select the cover images I am going to use.

-For this example I have 6 files.
-First 3 are from volume 1 and the rest belong to volume 2
-After the first cover shows up.
-I select if I want to overwrite or not.
-Then I select the file that I want to modify to add the cover image.

-It will automatically add it to the queue.

-I only want to have a cover in the first chapter of each volume and since all my files have covers already i'm going
-to delete them.

-To delete cover:
-I click "Delete covers" and select the files which I want to remove the images from.
-They will be added to the queue and will be marked with a recycle bin image that says DELETE.
-I personally recommend to have a folder with all the different covers I want to apply to a series and select all of them when asked to open cover files<br>
 ~~~~
 ## Set Volume